Sitemap

 2. Rebond Padding Price Chart

-(Cash and Carry Prices Shown) These are current pad prices found online at two home improvement warehouse stores.
+The available padding options are separated by roll size, padding density and padding thickness.
 Cash and carry means you have to visit the store to make your selection, pay for it, transport it, store it and make it readily available at the job site for the installers you hire.
-This is not what you will pay for padding if you purchase new carpet, padding and installation as a complete package deal from a reputable locally-owned carpet retailer.
 These prices do not include Moisture Barrier, Memory Foam or other Types of Specialized Carpet Padding.

 Carpet Padding Price Chart for Rebond Type Pad.
 Cash and carry prices shown 2022